 Finally, most courses are taught by industry experts.
 Alan Dix teaches the HCI course.
 I find him to be fun and easygoing.
 His method of teaching is relatable and easy to grasp.
 William Hudson, also an intuitive tutor, teaches the “Data-Driven Design” course.
 Even Don Norman, inventor of the term UX design is a tutor for the course, “Design for the 21st Century“.
 And sometimes, courses feature interviews and lessons from industry and academic experts.
 One course has excerpts of an interview with a senior UX Designer at Google.
 Another has an interview with a qualitative UX Researcher.
 The masterclasses are manned by industry experts.

 Weighing Your Options

-Perhaps the thing that bothers me about the IxDF is that once your membership ends, you will no longer have access to the course materials.
+What bothers me about the IxDF is that once your membership ends, so does your access to the course materials.
 And there’s no easy way to store the course materials asides from the ones they choose to share as templates.
 Overall, if you are someone like me who loves psychology, research, and design, the IxDF is the best place for you.
 And the costs?
 Membership for the professional plan is $120 per year ($10/month).